-They are protected, even if in active use, if seeking health services to which they are otherwise entitled.
+They are protected, even if in active use, if seeking health services to which they are otherwise entitled to refuse to treat opioid use disorder in patients who use opioids.
+Further, § 12210(c) expressly provides that health services and drug rehabilitation services, which would include the MOUD Mr.

-42 U.S.C. § 12210(c).